jsime/text-trac2gfm/README.md

 - Blockquotes
 - Links
 - TracLinks
-- Image macros (for images on the current wiki page only)
+- Image macross (for images on the current wiki page only)

 Things that do _not_ convert (at least not yet):

 - Definition Lists
 - Tables
 - Images from anywhere other than the current wiki page
+- Macros

 ## gfmtitle ($title\_string, $options)